 Having completed his degree in only one year, Kahn was determined to become a professional artist.
 He and other former Hofmann students established the Hansa Gallery, a cooperative gallery where Kahn had his first solo exhibition.
 In 1956, he joined the Grace Borgenicht Gallery, where he exhibited regularly until 1995.
 Kahn has received a Fulbright Scholarship, a John Simon Guggenheim Fellowship, and an Award in Art from the Academy of Arts and Letters, and a Medal of Arts from the U.S. State Department.

 Traveling extensively, he has painted landscapes in Egypt, Greece, Hawaii, Italy, Kenya, Maine, Mexico, and New Mexico.
 He spends his summers and autumns in Vermont on a hillside farm, which he and his wife, the painter Emily Mason, have owned since 1968.
 They have two daughters, Cecily and Melany.
 Cecily Kahn is also an artist, and is married to the painter David Kapp.

 The unique blend of Realism and formal discipline of Color Field painting sets the work of Wolf Kahn apart.
 Kahn is an artist who embodies a synthesis of artistic traits - the modern abstract training of Hans Hofmann, the palette of Matisse, Rothko’s sweeping bands of color, the atmospheric qualities of American Impressionism.
 The fusion of color, spontaneity and representation has produced a rich and expressive body of work.

 Wolf Kahn regularly exhibits at galleries and museums across North America.
-His work may be found in the collections of The Metropolitan Museum of Art, New York, NY; The Whitney Museum of American Art, New York, NY; The Museum of Modern Art, New York, NY; The Museum of Fine Arts, Boston, MA; The Hirshhorn Museum, Washington, D.C.; The National Museum of American Art, Washington, D.C.; and The Los Angeles County Museum of Art, Los Angeles, CA.
+His work may be found in the collections of The Metropolitan Museum of Art, New York, NY; The Whitney Museum of American Art, New York, NY; The Museum of Modern Art, New York, NY; The Museum of Fine Arts, Boston, MA; The Hirshhorn Museum, Washington, D.C.; The National Museum of American Art, Washington, D.C.; and The Los Angeles County Museum of Art, Los Angeles, CA, among other institutions.